VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ### Command

-A command is a request for the system to perform a task or an action.
-Commands are imperatives, for example **MakeRegistration**.
-In this bounded context, commands originate from the UI as a result either of the user initiating a request or from a saga or workflow when the saga or workflow is directing an aggregate to perform an action.
+A command is a request for the system to perform an action that changes the state of the system.
+Commands are imperatives, for example **MakeSeatReservation**.
+In this bounded context, commands originate either from the UI as a result of a user initiating a request, or from a workflow when the workflow is directing an aggregate to perform an action.

-Commands are processed once, and once only by a single recipient.
+Commands are processed once by a single recipient.
 A command bus transports commands that command handlers then dispatch to aggregates.
 Sending a command is an asynchronous operation with no return value.

 ### Event